Moving on from primary school

 - Get ready ahead of time with things like stationery and supplies, school uniform and sports gear.
 The more prepared you are, the less stressful the change will be.
 The school should be able to give you a list of things to bring.

 Moving to secondary school

 Here are some things to think about and plan with your child as they get ready to move on from primary or intermediate to secondary school:

 - Find out if the secondary schools in your area have open days, and go along with your child.
-If they have parents' information events, make sure you go.
-These events are a good opportunity to check out the school environment, and meet teachers, other students and parents.
+If they have parents and/or carers information events, make sure you go.
+These events are a good opportunity to check out the school environment, and meet teachers, other students and parents and/or carers.

 - Work out how your child will get to and from school, and plan any before and after school care.